kristomu/nsb-login/README.md

 the network will respectively block pings and redirect you to the captive portal frontpage.

+The script also prints and logs timing data, as well as the name of the location where you're logging in (usually something like 75-10, which I think is an internal train ID).

 Known bugs and limitations
 --------------------------

 * There's no error checking.
 * The controller host is hard-coded, but the IP may change in the future
-* Simply reporting the JSON status chunk is not terribly user friendly, and the script doesn't try again when it fails.
+* Simply reporting the JSON status chunk is not terribly user friendly, and the script doesn't try again if it fails to log in.

 Still, it's sufficiently usable for my purposes.